JCoker91/note-taking-app/README.md

 # note-taking-app

 This repo is used to practice workflow, automation, and deployment techniques with a simple application.
+Hope this works...

 ## Front End